koedukativ/substrings/README.md

-# substrings
+# Substrings
-Find substrings in a given dictionary
+Find substrings in a given dictionary.

+This is an assignment from The Odin Project.